barbora-simkova/Digital-electronics-1/Labs/04-segment/README.md

 # 1. Preparation tasks

-### Figure or table with connection of 7-segment displays on Nexys A7 board
+### Figure or table with connection of 7-segment displays on Nexys A7 board:

 | **Anodes** | Connection | **Cathodes** | **Connection** |
 | ---------- | ---------- | ------------ | -------------- |